-We’ve compiled a list of some of the best Lifetime ISA providers in the UK.
-These are apps, platforms, websites and fund supermarkets that allow you to invest in stocks, shares, ETFs, bonds and other assets towards buying your first home or for retirement as part of the government’s Lifetime ISA scheme.
+Scroll down for a detailed review of each platform and to compare their fees.
+All platforms allow you to invest in UK and overseas stocks and shares, funds and other instruments towards buying your first home or for retirement as part of the government’s Lifetime ISA scheme.

 Capital at risk.
-AJ Bell Youinvest does not offer advice.
+AJ Bell does not offer advice.
 Lifetime ISA rules apply.

 Hargreaves Lansdown is a FTSE 100 company and the biggest investment platform in the UK.
 Hargreaves Lansdown allows you to save towards buying a first home or retirement via a Lifetime ISA.
 You can kickstart your Hargreaves Lansdown Lifetime ISA by choosing from over 2,500 funds, UK and overseas shares, ETFs, investment trusts and more.
 With Hargreaves Lansdown, you can build your Lifetime ISA portfolio in one of two ways depending on your investing savviness: Beginner investors or those who prefer to choose a ready-made investment portfolio can build their Lifetime ISA by choosing from a range of ready-made options where the team of experts at Hargreaves Lansdown take care of the day-to-day investment decisions for you.
 Advanced or more confident investors can choose from a wide range of funds, shares and other investments and build their Lifetime ISA portfolios themselves.